thunderrabbit/robnugen-journal-entries/2015/06/03good-time-in-japanese-class.md

 ## 22:43 Wednesday 03 June 2015 JST

-Just attending Japanese class in 80's Cafe.
+Just attended Japanese class in 80's Cafe.
 It's the third time リサさん has attended, and the third time I've sat next to her.
 I like her piercings and smile. :-)